 Both you and your vendors can check out the information on the admin side.
 They can find out the total sales, new orders, pending orders, completed orders, and many more.
 The plugin represents this along with the charts and bars representation, which is very convenient.
 The plugin also comes with a built-in SEO feature that allows your vendors to create an online presence of their products.
 As you might know that search engines detect keywords and the site with more keywords is usually placed higher in the search results.

 The WooCommerce Multi Vendor Add-on plugin will act as a bridge and lets your vendors set up their UPS shipping account.
 You can also change the way the Cart behaves when two products from two different vendors fall into the cart.
 To be specific, the plugin has two options – Split and sum, and Split and separate will be explained to you in detail later.

 How do these plugins work together?

 The WooCommerce UPS Shipping Plugin has been made compatible with the Dokan Multivendor plugin.
 Which means that the plugins operate together seamlessly.
 Below is the flow that shows how the two plugins work together.

 Setting up vendors on your WooCommerce

-The process of installing the plugins and configuring is quite simple.
+The process of installing the plugins and configuring them is quite simple.
 You just need to download and install the Dokan Multivendor plugin.
-The plugin then guides you through the setup process and allows you to configure on the way.
+The plugin then guides you through the setup process and allows you to configure it on the way.